UDOOboard/Vision-Docs/docs/02_Hardware_References/04_Storage_Options.md

 ### eMMC onboard

-Depending on the [chosen model](!Hardware_References/Board_versions) of UDOO Vision you could have an embedded multi media card memory up to 32GB to install your favorite OS.
+Depending on the [chosen model](!Hardware_References/Board_versions) of UDOO VISION you could have an embedded multi media card memory up to 64GB to install your favorite OS.

 The eMMC use a **SD 3.0** compliant interface.